Bicycle Helmets for the 2001 Season

 Troy Lee has a BMX line known for rad graphics.
 Their carbon/kevlar fiber shell D2 BMX helmet has an "aerodynamic fin" at the rear, an entirely unnecessary interruption in the ideal smooth outer surface of a helmet.
 With four small screened vents and chin bar it weighs 31 oz. and sells for $425, down $65 from last year, not including the optional larger Stingray visor at $22.
 Troy Lee also sells an add-on rear bump called a stabilizer to provide "visual enhancement."
 This year they have introduced one with a light called the High Tail Helmet Light for $32.
 For their fans, Troy Lee graphics are second to none, and are used on other brands as well.
 But they continue to use bolted-on BMX visors, claiming that the plastic mounts pull out when the visor is snagged, so if you wear one be sure not to catch your visor on anything.
 The D2 fits heads from 53 to 62 cm (21 to 24.5 inches).
 Troy Lee Designs will also paint you a custom design for something between $650 and $1425 (not including the cost of the helmet), and they limit production to 12 per week.

-This German company sells a TSG skate helmet in the US similar in shape to the classic Pro-Tec.
+This European company sells a TSG skate helmet in the US similar in shape to the classic Pro-Tec.
 It also has another, the Odin, with a more "bucket" shape.
 Both are round and smooth.
 Both are advertised as certified to CPSC, but they had to recall one of their models during 2000.
 See our recalls page for details.
 Note that the company has a snowboard helmet that is very similar in appearance, but is not for bicycling at all and is not certified to CPSC, so for bicycle use be sure your TSG has a label inside that says it complies with the CPSC standard.
 Even if it does, if you bought it during 2000 you want to check on that recall.

 TSG has a matched set that includes a helmet and protective pads for skate park rental programs.
 To deter theft, the helmet and pads are the same unusual blue.
 The helmet has "Rental" woven into the strap and on a prominent decal.
 The pads have "rental" on them as well.
 We do not understand why this idea has not been developed by a bicycle helmet manufacturer, preferably with an easy to clean interior to prevent passing lice to the next wearer.